AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 The following maintenance updates have been made in 2024.

+## Updates in December 2024

++++**Maintenance Update on December 5, 2024**

+### Maintenance Update on December 5, 2024

+#### Custom forms

+**Cannot add "estimateByHours" or "hoursPerPoint" task fields**

+When a user attempts to add the fields "estimateByHours" or "hoursPerPoint" to a custom form in the form builder, an error message is displayed: "This is an invalid custom expression, please try again."

+**Display logic not working in custom forms**

+When a user is enter information into a custom form with display logic, fields that should appear based on the display logic do not appear.

+#### Home

+**Contributors shown nonfunctional "Work on it" button**

+Contributor users have access to a nonfunctional "Work on it" button in the My Work widget in Home.

+#### Reports

+**Custom quarters do not appear in report prompts**

+When a user is running a report with a date-based prompt, customized quarters do not appear in the list of selections for the prompt.

++++

 ## Updates in November 2024

++++**Maintenance Update on November 28, 2024**

+### Maintenance Update on November 28, 2024

+#### Projects

+**Cannot share projects due to "access to delete" error**

+When attempting to share a project, the user receives an error: "You do no have sufficient access to delete this project".
+This occurs despite the user not trying to delete the project, as well as the user being the Project Owner and having Sharing and Manage access to the project.

+#### Reports

+**Category Name field not linking to custom form**

+When viewing a list in a report containing a Category Name field, the contents of the Category Name column cannot be clicked to open the corresponding custom form.

+**Group custom colors in reports not working**

+When assigning a custom color to a group in the report builder, the color selection does not appear when running the report.

+**Long load times for reports**

+Reports take an extended amount of time to load.
+This affects viewing reports, and editing and creating reports in the report builder.

+**Time field missing for calculated Date/Time fields in report prompts**

+When running a report has a custom Date/Time field used as a prompt, the time selection field is missing from the prompt interface.

+**Unable to view shared reports/dashboards**

+When a user attempts to access a report or dashboard that has been shared with them, the report or dashboard cannot be accessed.

+#### Timesheets

+**Contributor users have a "Submit for approval" button**

+Despite being unable to enter hours in timesheets, users with the Contributor access level have a "Submit for approval" button that they can click.

++++

 +++**Maintenance Update on November 21, 2024**